An abstract framework for heterogeneous coupling: stability, approximation and preconditioning: Introduction

 Our abstract starting point allows us to remain agnostic as to the local approximation strategy to the furthest possible extent: discretization of the local subproblem consists, in our abstract famework, in selecting a non-specified ``local solver".
 This important feature of our approach allows the coupling of highly optimized codes with solvers that use different methods, for instance finite difference methods, finite element methods, spectral methods or boundary element methods.
-By carrying out our analysis in an abstract framework, independent of the discretization methodology, we aim to establish the weakest conditions that such solvers must satisfy in order to guarantee the well posedness of the resulting global method.
+By carrying out our analysis in an abstract framework, independent of the discretization methodology, we establish the weakest conditions that such solvers must satisfy in order to guarantee the well posedness of the resulting global method.
 To establish such minimal conditions we analyze the properties of the reduced coupling system, for which well-posedness is proven at the continuous level.
 This continuous framework is then exploited when local discretizations are introduced, which we treat as ``black boxes'', and conditions are proposed that are sufficient (but not necessary) to establish uniform stability of the discretization.
 To cater for the situation where such conditions, which implicitely enforce a compatibility condition between local solvers and multiplier discretization, can not be satisfied or lead to inconvenient discretizations, we introduce stabilization methods in the spirit of \cite{BF01}, generalizing the ideas of \cite{BH10, Bu14}.
 We establish optimal error estimates for the discretization and we discuss the design of preconditioners for the unstabilized reduced system.
-Finally we discuss some different examples that enter the framework.
+A particularly salient feature of the black box framework is that local solvers based on non-coercive formulations can be preconditioned using alternative coercive formulations.
+This observation points to a new class of preconditioners for saddle point problems based on local stabilised formulations.
+The two canonical examples of domain decomposition, Neumann-Neumann and Dirichlet-Dirichlet coupling are used as applications to illustrate the theory.